 Upon completing your pharmacy technician diploma, you can stand out even more to potential employers by earning certification from one of two widely recognized credentialing organizations.
-The Pharmacy Technician Certification Board and the National Healthcareer Association both offer Certified Pharmacy Technician (CPhT) certificates, and you’ll be eligible to take an exam from either organization after completing your diploma program.
+The Pharmacy Technician Certification Board and the National Healthcareer Association both offer Certified Pharmacy Technician (CPhT) certificates, and you’ll be qualified to take an exam from either organization after completing your diploma program.
 Both exams are similar, with 90-100 questions over about 2 hours.
 Practice exams are available from both organizations, which can be helpful to make sure you’re well-prepared.
 After all, when you know what to expect, the test-day nerves aren’t quite so bad!

 How Much Does It Cost to Earn a Pharmacy Technician Diploma?

 Getting a college education the traditional way has unfortunately become prohibitively expensive for many people.
 Many colleges and universities charge over $20,000 per semester in tuition alone, which doesn’t even include the cost of books, lab fees, or other required course materials.
 Fortunately, the rise of online education has made going to college a real possibility for more people than ever since online colleges don’t have the same expenses as traditional universities and can pass those savings on to students.
 Wherever you choose to pursue your pharmacy tech diploma, make sure you’re getting a straight answer about the final cost and what exactly is included.